ArkjuniorK/ArkjuniorK/README.md

 ### Hello, I am Arkjun Yudistira 👋

-I'm web developer based on Makassar, Indonesia.
+I'm backend developer based on Makassar, Indonesia.
 Currently work as freelance.<b/>
-My stack is Go, Javascript/Typescript, PHP and Dart.<b/>
+My stack is Go and Node.js<b/>
-I'm currently working on my portfolio website.

-#### 🔭 My Stack:
-1. Frontend Engineer -
-   Passionate with UI/UX and building web interface using React & Vue.
-2. Backend Engineer -
-   Building Websocket and Restful API server using Go and Nodejs.
-3. Flutter Engineer -
-   Building android apps

 #### ⚡ Fun fact:
 I switched from being a UI/UX Designer to Web Developer because of my curiosity about how to design a proper web that ease the devs building process.